laurennguyen395/Loteria-Memory-Edition/README.md

 * Fellow SEIR-921 students and faculty

 ## Future Development
-* Create a function that counts how many correct cards there are on the bpard and tally up the total as the play clicks the correct card.
+* Create a function that counts how many correct cards there are on the board and tally up the total as the play clicks the correct card.
 * Animate the flip of the card.
+* Create media queries to allow game play on any size screen.